NEKR1D/PC-OPTIMIZATION/README.md

 > [!NOTE]
 > - The default Windows setting is around ~15ms.
-> - You can use the Measure Sleep application to view the current resolution, sleep and delta
-> - For my system, setting the Timer Resolution value to 0.5050 produced the best result (each sleep metric is exact/accurate to 2 decimal places - 1.00ms)
+> - For my system, setting the Timer Resolution value to 0.5050 produced the best result where each sleep metric is exact/accurate to 2 decimal places - 1.00ms.
-> - Test different Timer Resolution values on your system so that you achieve the lowest and most consistent sleep metric
+> - On your system, test different Timer Resolution values so that you achieve the lowest and most consistent sleep metric
 > - Your Timer Resolution isn't optimal when you see the sleep values vary too much (spiking from 1ms to 2ms or higher)

 ## Message Signal Intterupts (MSI)